Bank rate: Eurozone

+In the Eurozone, the bank rate is managed by the European Central Bank (ECB).
+The ECB assumed responsibility for monetary policy in the euro area in 1999, preceding the introduction of the euro currency.
+The ECB consists of three key decision-making bodies: the General Council, the executive board, and the Governing Council.
+The General Council serves as an advisory body, the executive board makes day-to-day decisions, and the Governing Council, composed of the executive board and eurozone national central bank governors, sets monetary policy for the euro area.
+The ECB's primary objective is to maintain price stability by controlling key interest rates to keep inflation below 2 percent.
+It is also responsible for issuing euro banknotes, managing foreign currency reserves, and overseeing financial markets through increased banking union efforts.

-In the eurozone the bank rate managed by the European Central Bank is called Standing Facilities, which are used to manage overnight liquidity.
+The ECB also utilizes Standing Facilities, which are two facilities used to manage overnight liquidity.
 Qualifying counterparties can use the Standing Facilities to increase the amount of cash they have available for overnight settlements using the "Marginal Lending Facility".
 Conversely, excess funds can be deposited within the European Central Bank System and earn interest using the "Deposit facility".

 India

 In India, the Reserve Bank of India determines the bank rate, which is the standard rate at which it is prepared to buy or re-discount bills of exchange or other commercial bills eligible for purchase under the RBI Act 1934 (sec.49).
-The Reserve Bank of India also provides short term loans to its clients (keeping collateral) at what is called the repo rate.
+The Reserve Bank of India also provides short-term loans to its clients (keeping collateral) at what is called the repo rate.
 This rate is revised periodically.
 However, there is no predetermined schedule.
 The repo rates are changed reactively depending on the economy.
 As in other countries, repo rates affect the money flow into the nation's economy and affect the inflation and commercial banks' lending or interest rate.
 As of May 2020, the Bank Rate is 4.65%.

 New Zealand

-In New Zealand, the Reserve Bank of New Zealand sets the New Zealand bank rate known as the official cash rate, which is reviewed by the Reserve Bank Board approximately every six weeks.
+In New Zealand, the Reserve Bank of New Zealand sets the New Zealand bank rate known as the official cash rate, which is reviewed by the Monitary Policy Committee seven times per year.